SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   Each transform resets and clears only its active padded geometry, so no transform creates an allocation.
   Allocation tracking over all eight minimum- and maximum-quantizer frames proves exactly one coefficient scratch allocation per frame and exactly-once return after decoder disposal.
-- [x] Palette index maps are allocator-backed frame surfaces addressed row by row through `Buffer2DRegion`.
-  The wavefront context, stable neighbor ordering, right/bottom padding, transform offsets, and prediction were audited against current libaom `av1/decoder/detokenize.c`, `av1/common/entropymode.c`, `av1/decoder/decodeframe.c`, and `av1/common/reconintra.c`.
-A 1 KiB constrained allocator forces both luma and chroma maps across multiple memory groups without copies or per-block allocations and proves exactly-once disposal.
+- [x] Palette index maps use two allocator-backed 128x128 decoder-session scratch buffers, one for luma and one for chroma.
+Each parsed superblock is reconstructed before either buffer is reused, and each block clears only its transient `Buffer2DRegion` view after prediction.
+The fixed 32 KiB session cost replaces the former two full-frame maps without copies or per-block allocations.
+A 1 KiB constrained allocator splits both buffers across memory groups.
+The four-case palette set passes on net10.0 and net11.0 with exact native and presentation output, truncated-entropy rejection, and balanced exactly-once disposal.
 - [x] `Av1BlockModeInfo` is value storage, removing the managed object allocation formerly created for every decoded coding block.
 Explicit `ModeInfoIndex` values preserve libaom's mode-info identity semantics at prediction-unit loop-filter edges, and the frame map now uses integer offsets so more than 65,535 decoded